fastify/under-pressure/README.md

 })
 ```

-The default value for `maxEventLoopDelay`, `maxHeapUsedBytes`, `maxRssBytes` and `maxEventLoopUtilization` is `0`.
+The default value for `maxEventLoopDelay`, `maxHeapUsedBytes`, `maxRssBytes`, and `maxEventLoopUtilization` is `0`.
 If the value is `0` the check will not be performed.

-Thanks to the encapsulation model of Fastify, you can selectively use this plugin in some subset of routes or even with different thresholds in different plugins.
+Thanks to the encapsulation model of Fastify, you can selectively use this plugin in a subset of routes or even with different thresholds in different plugins.

 #### `memoryUsage`
-This plugin also exposes a function that will tell you the current values of `heapUsed`, `rssBytes`, `eventLoopDelay` and `eventLoopUtilized`.
+This plugin also exposes a function that will tell you the current values of `heapUsed`, `rssBytes`, `eventLoopDelay`, and `eventLoopUtilized`.
 ```js
 console.log(fastify.memoryUsage())
 ```